dgrdn08/RAUS/README.md

 ```

-To run the pipeline and return RAUS track 1 just for the 48-hour BOS prediction window for the AKI dataset, run:
+To run the pipeline and return RAUS track 1 just for the 48-hour before onset (BOS) prediction window for the AKI dataset, run:

 ```shell
 $ screen -S AKI_BOS48_raus_track1 python AKI_BOS48_track1.py